HenestrosaDev/mobile-strings-converter/.github/CONTRIBUTING.md

 - "Add Pull Requests templates"

 ### Code style
-The project uses black and isort to ensure that all code is properly formatted.
-The pre-commit hook already has these tools set-up, but it would be good if you also set them up in your local environment.
+The project uses `black` and `isort` to ensure that all code is properly formatted.
+The `pre-commit` hook already has these tools set-up, but it would be good if you also set them up in your local environment.

+In an attempt to keep consistency and maintainability in the code-base, here are some high-level guidelines for code that might not be enforced by linters.

+* Use f-strings.
+* Keep/cast path variables as `pathlib.Path` objects.
+Do not use `os.path`.
+For public-facing functions, cast path arguments immediately to `Path`.
+* Use magic-methods when appropriate.
+It might be better to implement ``MyClass.__call__()`` instead of ``MyClass.run()``.
+* Do not return sentinel values for error-states like `-1` or `None`.
+Instead, raise an exception.
+* Avoid deeply nested code.
+Techniques like returning early and breaking up a complicated function into multiple functions results in easier to read and test code.
+* Consider if you are double-name-spacing and how modules are meant to be imported.
+E.g. it might be better to name a function `to_file_format` instead of `strings_to_file_format` in the module `src/android_strings_converter/converter.py`.
+  Consider the module name-space and whether it's flattened in `__init__.py`.
+* Only use multiple-inheritance if using a mixin.
+Mixin classes should end in `"Mixin"`.

 <!-- omit in toc -->
 ## Attribution